 Even better than asphalt shingle reviews are reviews of roofers and shingle installers.
 Find a reputable and experienced local roofer who can give you personalized recommendations for your area and home using our roofing contractor directory.
 You can read ratings and reviews to find one you can trust.

 Making Your Final Decision

-The decision to invest in a new roof is one that you – or someone who might later purchase your home – will have to live with for a long time.
-That’s why it’s critical to do your homework before making a decision.
+The decision to invest in a new roof is one that you – or someone who might later purchase your home – will have to live with for 20 to 50 years.
+That’s why it’s critical to do your homework before deciding.

 Here’s a checklist to review before making that final decision:

 - Remember that protecting your home against water penetration is the primary purpose of any shingle.

 - Consider the special needs of your climate.